After mob attacks venue that hosted Kunal Kamra, social media pokes fun at thin-skinned politicians

-On March 23, Shiv Sainiks belonging to the party’s Eknath Shinde faction smashed equipment and tossed around chairs in a comedy venue in Mumbai’s Khar that had hosted at show at which stand-up comic Kunal Kamra made jokes about their leader.
+On March 23, Shiv Sainiks belonging to the party’s Eknath Shinde faction smashed equipment and tossed around chairs in a comedy venue in Mumbai’s Khar that had hosted a show at which stand-up comic Kunal Kamra made jokes about their leader.

 But they could not stop the jokes going around on social media.